2019 Speaker of the British House of Commons election: Procedure

-The rules for the election of the Speaker were introduced in 2001 and are set out in Section 1 of the Standing Orders of the House of Commons.
+The rules for the election of the Speaker were introduced in 2001, after what was perceived as a farcical, time-consuming procedure of individual substantive motions in the 2000 election.
+They are set out in Section 1 of the Standing Orders of the House of Commons.
 All candidates for Speaker were required to be a sitting Member of Parliament and be nominated by at least twelve and at most fifteen Members of Parliament, at least three of whom must be from a political party different from that of the candidate.
 Each MP could only nominate one candidate.
 On the morning of the election, the nominations were transmitted to the Clerk of the House alongside the candidate's statement of consent to nomination.
 The House then met at 2:30 pm and was presided over by Father of the House Kenneth Clarke (Independent, Rushcliffe), during the election.
 If there had been only one candidate, a motion would have been laid before the House to ask if the candidate should take the Chair as Speaker.
 If the question was challenged, the decision would have been put to a division.

 There were seven candidates for election and each candidate gave a five-minute speech to the House before the start of voting.
 The House then voted by secret ballot, using the exhaustive ballot voting system.
 Each MP cast one vote and an absolute majority was required.
 If no candidate won a majority, the individual with the fewest votes was eliminated, as were any candidates who received less than 5% of the votes cast.
 The House then continued to vote until one member received a majority of the vote.
 After four rounds of voting, Sir Lindsay Hoyle received an absolute majority.
 At that point, the Father of the House Kenneth Clarke put the question "That Sir Lindsay Hoyle do take the Chair of this House as Speaker"; which was passed without audible opposition.
 Hoyle was then, by tradition, dragged to the Chair by his fellow MPs.

 Hoyle formally became Speaker upon receiving the Queen's approbation shortly after his election.
 The approval was given on behalf of Queen Elizabeth II by a royal commission consisting of Robert James Buckland, Lord Chancellor of Great Britain; Baroness Evans of Bowes Park, Leader of the House of Lords; Lord Dholakia, Deputy Leader of the Liberal Democrats in the House of Lords; Lord Judge, Convenor of the Crossbench Peers; and Baroness Smith of Basildon, Leader of the Opposition in the House of Lords.